philipl/evdevremapkeys/README.md

 * It's doesn't look actively maintained; it solved whatever problem the author originally had, and that was it.

-Having said all that, if you care about joystick related remapping, and especially axis remapping, it's probably a better choice, and I'm not going to invest any effort in that.
+Having said all that, it has a set of capabilities to handle remappings that are not from keys to other keys - particuarly creating virtual joystick axes from key events.
+If you care about those capabilities, you should use evmapd.
+I'm not going to expand beyond key to key remappings.

 ## Requirements